5GEVE/monitoring_dockerized_environment/deployments/8_microservices_kubernetes_dns/README.md

 ### 4. Create a new topic with the DCM serverless function

+> Before this step, check that Kibana is up and running, as it has to build and run Kibana dashboards.

 Send a new application metric topic to be created in the platform.
 Use the IP address of the OpenFaas gateway that contains the DCM serverless function.

 ```sh